About Hibiscus Psychotherapy

 • Trainings in Internal Family Systems (IFS) 2022 - present

-• Level 1 Certification in Emotionally Focused Therapy (EFT) 2023
+• Externship in Emotionally Focused Therapy (EFT) 2023

 • Level 2 Certification in Gottman Method Couples Therapy 2023